Sahejeets7/Sahejeets7/README.md

 - 👋 Hi, I’m @Sahejeet
 - 👀 Front-End Software Engineer
-- 🌱 I’m currently learning Rust and Next.js.
+- 🌱 I’m currently learning Zig and Rust.
-- 💞️ I’m looking to collaborate on React.js/Next.js/Python
+- 💞️ I’m looking to collaborate on Typescript/React.js/Next.js/Python

 <!---
 Sahejeets7/Sahejeets7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.